John Wayne Airport Organizational Chart

 Aeronautical University with a Bachelor of Science Degree in Aeronautics and is

 an FAA-licensed Private Pilot and Airframe & Power Plant mechanic.

-Ms. Courtney Wiercioch, Deputy Airport Director, Public Affairs
+Mr. Eric R. Freed, Deputy Airport Director, Public Affairs

 The Deputy Airport Director (DAD), Public Affairs, is responsible for all aspects of government, media and community relations, customer relations and communications at John Wayne Airport.
-Public Affairs staff is charged with responding to media and public inquiries; serving as front-line customer service agents; coordinating Ambassador and Tour Guide volunteer programs; planning and organizing museum-quality exhibitions; disbursing information via the Airport website; tracking local, state and federal legislation; enforcing the settlement agreement, educating the surrounding communities about access and noise issues and handling noise complaints.
+Public Affairs staff is charged with responding to media and public inquiries; serving as front-line customer service agents; coordinating Ambassador and Tour Guide volunteer programs; planning and organizing museum-quality exhibitions; disbursing information via the Airport website and Social Media; tracking local, state and federal legislation; enforcing the settlement agreement, educating the surrounding communities about access and noise issues and handling noise complaints.
 The Public Affairs division is comprised of four units, Access & Noise, Communications, Customer Relations and Public Relations.